26 Mar Eschscholzia californica: Is it illegal to pick California poppies?

 Right now, California poppies are blanketing the sidewalks of our neighborhood.
-Eschscholzia californica is the official state flower; its tender stems and highlighter petals can be seen mobbing fields from Baja to Marin to Antelope Valley.
-The latter region is famous for its miles of spectacular orange poppies that unfurl every year, but sadly — due to a dry winter and recent hot days — it looks like 2013 might be a bust in the wildflower department.
+Eschscholzia californica is the official state flower; every spring its tender stems and highlighter petals mob fields from Baja to Marin to Antelope Valley.
+The latter region is famous for its miles of spectacular orange poppies that unfurl every year.
+Wet winters plus other factors can encourage superblooms, whereas droughts can lead to poppy poop-out disappointments.